 Priya Poonia is currently working as a Deputy Project Manager for Counter Wildlife Trafficking program at WCS-India.
 Her fascination for natural landscapes and wildlife led Priya to pursue a career in wildlife conservation.
 She is a post graduate in Wildlife Science from Amity University, Noida.
 Her overarching interest is in translating research outcomes to implementable conservation strategies to encourage coexistence between humans and wildlife.
 Before joining WCS-India she was working as a Junior Technical Expert for the Human Wildlife Conflict Mitigation in India project with GIZ-India.

-Ramya works as the Analyst Co-Lead with the Counter Wildlife Trafficking program.
+Ramya works as the Analyst Co-Lead, and co-leads the Research cell within the Counter Wildlife Trafficking program.
 She completed her Masters from the Erasmus Mundus - International Master in Applied Ecology program.
 As part of her Master thesis, she worked on the occupancy and habitat preference of a sand lizard in the coast of Southern Brazil.
 Her research prior to that has involved studying the ecology of aquatic insect communities in the streams around Agumbe and in the lakes of Pune city.
 With an overarching interest in both wildlife and environmental science, she is interested in answering ecological questions that can direct conservation efforts, application of technology for conservation and conservation education.
 She has lived and worked in three countries abroad, enjoys exploring new cultures and languages, and has currently taken to exploring programming languages.

 Rebecca Lewis is a Marine Analyst in the Counter Marine Wildlife Trafficking Program.
 Rebecca has completed her Master's in Biodiversity, Wildlife Conservation and Management from Bhavans College-Andheri, Mumbai, and before joining WCS-India she has worked as a research assistant with the Blackkite project with the Wildlife Institute of India.
 Her broad interests are in wildlife trafficking, marine ecosystems and urban wildlife and in future she would like to work on issues related to biodiversity conservation.